redstrate/redstrate.com/content/contact.md

 ## Privacy

-I run my own e-mail server, but I don't sign my e-mails (yet).
-If you require encryption from both sides, Matrix is another option since it supports end-to-end encryption.
+I run my own e-mail server, but I don't sign my e-mails with my GPG key.
+If you require encryption from both sides, Matrix is the preferred option since it supports end-to-end encryption.